 The tournament is a celebration of the amazing work being done by our National Partners around the world, an aspirational goal for individuals seeking a better future, and a powerful tool for changing public perceptions.

 The first Homeless World Cup takes place in Graz, Austria.
 The tournament sees 144 players from 18 countries compete.
 Austria beats England 2-1 to lift the trophy.

-Aproximatelly 50,000 spectators fill Melbourne’s Federation Square for a dramatic final between Russia and Afghanistan – Afghanistan would emerge as champions.
+Aproximatelly 50,000 spectators fill Melbourne’s Federation Square for a dramatic final day in Australia.
+Russia and Afghanistan meet in the final, where Afghanistan emerge as champions.
 Event surveys reveal that two thirds of spectators change their perspective on homeless people and that the event breaks down stereotypes.
 Melbourne also hosts the first Women’s Homeless World Cup, with Zambia taking the title.